O'Sullivan & Allen involved in altercation during snooker match

 “It just fired me up.
 Sometimes he just needs putting back in his place.”

-Ronnie O’Sullivan and Mark Allen were involved in a frosty altercation at the Champion of Champions snooker tournament on Thursday evening.
+Ronnie O’Sullivan and Mark Allen were involved in a heated altercation at the Champion of Champions snooker tournament on Thursday evening.

 Northern Irishman Allen was leading O’Sullivan 3-2 in the match, with the world champion at the table.